What is 3D Printing?

 - Note what color you would prefer.
 Please include several acceptable back-up color choices as well, noting your 1st choice, 2nd choice, etc.

 We require a minimum two weeks in advance for class projects, however, keep in mind that jobs requiring multiple prints or parts could require even more time to complete.
 Send an email to email@example.com to discuss your project with a member of our 3D team, to make sure you have the best chance of getting a print done in time for your deadline.

-The first day we will accept print jobs for the Spring 2019 semester is January 15.
-We will stop accepting projects submitted to us by April 7.
+The first day we will accept print jobs for the Summer 2019 semester is May 21.

 NOTE ON COPIES: 3D printing is mainly a tool for prototyping your idea.
 Our printers are not for mass production of the same print.
 Send a note to firstname.lastname@example.org about your needs and one of our 3D techs can recommend alternative sources for large numbers of prints.